ChorusOne/network-handbook/src/chorus-one/physical-location.md

 the network penalizes validators that forfeit their duties, so from the point of view of the validator, downtime is a severe problem.
+It is possible to run redundant instances of the execution client and beacon node, but only one validator client instance can be validating at a time.
-If the machine running the consensus client fails, the validator identity will stop validating.
+If the machine running the validator client fails, the validator identity will stop validating.
 One way to mitigate this scenario is by having secondary nodes standing by, with a process to fail over quickly when the primary fails.
-A different way is to replace the node software with a distributed system that internally runs a consensus algorithm, turning the validator into a _distributed validator_.
+A different way is to replace the validator node software with a distributed system that internally runs a consensus algorithm, turning the validator into a _distributed validator_.
 For example, a 3-node system can tolerate one node failing,